Register for NAMTA Events in Phoenix, Houston, Portland:

 The NAMTA membership year is September 1-August 31!

 NAMTA's purpose is to maintain Montessori traditions, and at the same time, to be on the cutting edge of innovative education.
 Accordingly, we provide the medium for study, interpretation, and improvement of Montessori education.

-Orientation participants will choose among three specialty areas that meet 3 hours daily for implementation framework discussions and for design time.
+Participants will choose from the following specialty areas that meet 3 hours daily for implementation framework discussions and for design time.

-2. Mathematics, Math Connections to Science, and Technology: Participants receive an overview of a unified, 12-18 program in mathematics which integrates algebra, geometry, trigonometry, calculus, the history of mathematics, discovery-based and project-based lessons.
-Participants design projects and concept studies in mathematics.
-Connections between math and science with the use of technology are considered.
+2. Mathematics, Math Connections to Science, and Technology: Specialists will offer an overview of a unified, 12-18 program in mathematics integrating algebra, geometry, trigonometry, calculus, the history of mathematics, discovery-based and project-based lessons.
+The use of technology connecting math and science will be demonstrated.
+Participants will design projects and key lessons in mathematics.

 Past orientation certificate holders may attend Weeks Four and Five.
 Tuition for Weeks Four and Five is $350 plus room and board costs at Hiram College.
 Pre-registration is required.
 Email firstname.lastname@example.org for registration information.